architecture-building-systems/hive/HIVE_RC_simulator/README.md

-# **GH_RC_simulator**
+# **HIVE RC_simulator**

-Still under development, but if you want to try it out here are the instructions to setting it up:
+Still under development, but testers are welcome!
+Installation instructions:

  1. Copy all the files in the userObjects folder into your local userObjects folder (see Grasshopper's <special folders>).